Nubebuster/vnc-stunnel-setup/README.md

 ## Setup on the Server Hosting VNC
   1. **Make the Server Setup Script Executable** ```bash sudo chmod +x ./vnc-server-setup ```
-  2. **Run the Server Setup Script** ```bash sudo ./vnc-server-setup -server localhost -remoteport 5901 -localport 5900 ``` **Parameters:**
+  2. **Run the Server Setup Script** ```bash sudo ./vnc-server-setup -server localhost -remoteport 5901 -localport 5900 ```
+  3. **Copy the created public key** Save the printed key on your client machine.
+For example in `server.pem` **Parameters:**
  - `-server localhost`: Specifies that the vnc server is running on `localhost`.
  - `-remoteport 5901`: The port on which the server will accept encrypted connections.